GovLab/noi2/README.md

 We use [SASS][] for our styles; all files are contained in `app/static/sass`.

+We also use the [PostCSS Autoprefixer][] to post-process the compiled CSS and ensure that it works across all browsers.

-When `DEBUG` is `True` (i.e., during development), we use SASS middleware to dynamically recompile SASS to CSS on-the-fly; however, this middleware has a few drawbacks:
+When `DEBUG` is `True` (i.e., during development), we use SASS middleware to dynamically recompile SASS to CSS on-the-fly; however, this middleware has a few drawbacks.

-  * For technical reasons, the dynamically-compiled CSS is actually served from a different directory than the precompiled CSS is served from in production.
+For technical reasons, the dynamically-compiled CSS is actually served from a different directory than the precompiled CSS is served from in production.
 Because of this, links to compiled SASS in templates need to use the `COMPILED_SASS_ROOT` global, while links to static assets (like images) in SASS need to use the `$path-to-static` variable.

-  * For production, we use the [PostCSS Autoprefixer][] to post-process the compiled CSS and ensure that it works across all browsers.
-This step isn't currently done when dynamically building the CSS on-the-fly via middleware.

-If you need to disable the middleware during development, you can set `DISABLE_SASS_MIDDLEWARE` to `True`.
-However, you'll then be responsible for re-compiling CSS when necessary, which can be done via `./manage.sh build_sass` (this *will* autoprefix your CSS).

   [`nosetests`]: https://nose.readthedocs.org/en/latest/usage.html
   [Docker Toolbox]: https://www.docker.com/toolbox